 Sarah McEwen, PhD, director of Research and Programming is a cognitive psychologist, specializing in the study of physical activity and cognitive enhancement interventions as well as functional brain imaging.
 She will be leading clinical trials and research in dementia and healthy brain aging at the Brain Health Center.

 “Although there has been a tremendous amount of research, there remains a critical need for treatments to prevent, delay or even cure dementia and related cognitive decline, and evidence-based lifestyle modification and neuro-cognitive training programs to promote brain recovery and resilience,” Dr. McEwen notes.
 “I’m incredibly optimistic about designing state-of-the-art programs while contributing to clinical research and development in the fields of dementia, aging, neuro-oncology and human performance.
-We will bring multiple trials to the Brain Health Center in collaboration with the John Wayne Cancer Institute and other institutions to continue research in these areas.”
+We will bring multiple trials to the Brain Health Center in collaboration with the Saint John’s Cancer Institute and other institutions to continue research in these areas.”

 Many neurological disorders can increase the risk of falling, which can be devastating, says Dr. Buxton, who is a specialist in fall prevention.
 “One-third of people with neurological disorders of all ages fall within a year,” he says.

 Falls can be caused by problems with the feet, spine, muscles, eyes, inner ears or brain.
 “We’re poised to cover each of those fall risk fields and to collaborate, assess and tailor patient specific care,” Dr. Buxton adds.
 “The opportunity to identify those at an elevated risk and intervene to reduce the risk is exciting and another way we will make a meaningful difference in people’s lives.”

 BRAIN HEALTH – HERE FOR YOU